 USB wired connection

-The first obvious way to connect the XB-8000 to a PC is to use the USB port and USB-cable that comes with the XB-8000.
+The first obvious way to connect the XB-8000 (or any Vesper Marine AIS transponder) to a PC is to use the USB port and USB-cable that comes with the XB-8000.
 The steps to make this work are very straightforward:

 - Power on the XB-8000 and your PC.